TrigonaMinima/dspods/.github/ISSUE_TEMPLATE/new-podcast.md

 - pocketcasts: link to the podcast in Pocketcasts
 - spotify: link to the podcast in Spotify
 - apple_pod: link to the podcast in Apple Podcast.
 Don't give the iTunes url.
+- overcast: link to the podcast in Overcast
+- soundcloud: link to the podcast in Soundcloud
 - youtube: link to the YouTube channel

 Please mention any other details that you'd like to add.